 B. Off-Campus Expression

-Off-campus scholar expression, including but not limited to scholar expression on offcampus internet web sites, is generally constitutionally protected but shall be subject to discipline when such expression poses a threat to the safety of other scholars, staff, or school property, or substantially disrupts the educational program.
-The Charter School Superintendent & CEO or designee shall document the impact the expression had or could be expected to have on the educational program.
+Off-campus scholar expression, including but not limited to scholar expression on off-campus internet web sites, is generally constitutionally protected but shall be subject to discipline when there is a sufficient nexus between the speech and the school.